fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/New-AzureStorageTableSASToken.md

 # New-AzureStorageTableSASToken

 ## SYNOPSIS
-Generates an SAS token for an azure_2 Storage table.
+Generates an SAS token for an Azure Storage table.

 ## SYNTAX